-- The relevance of the project to the objectives and priorities of the European Solidarity Corps; Relevance, The degree to which the project takes into account the European Solidarity Corps principles; impact of the project The extent to which the project provides European added value by addressing relevant topics project The relevance of the project to the needs of members of the group; (maximum 40 The relevance of the project to the needs of a target group (if any) and communities; points) The potential impact of the project on members of the group, incl. their personal, entrepreneurship skills and social involvement; The potential impact on the target group (if any) and on communities.
-The consistency between project objectives and proposed activities; The extent to which the project is designed, developed and implemented by young people; Quality of the project design The extent to which the composition of the group permits to reach the project objectives; The involvement of the members of the group at the various phases of the project; The clarity, completeness and quality of all the phases of the project (planning, preparation, implementation, evaluation and sharing the results); (maximum 40 points) The extent to which learning process and learning outcomes in the project is thought through, identified and documented, in particular through Youthpass; The extent to which the project incorporates sustainable and environmental-friendly practices, accessible and inclusive activities, as well as makes use of digital tools and methods to complement and improve activities.
-Quality of project management The practical arrangements, management, cooperation and communication between the members of the group; The measures for evaluating the outcomes of the project; (maximum 20 points) The measures for making the project visible to others who are not involved in the project; The measures for sharing the outcomes of the project.
+Relevance, rationale and impact (maximum 40 points) The relevance of the project to the objectives and priorities of the European Solidarity Corps; The degree to which the project takes into account the European Solidarity Corps principles; The extent to which the project provides European added value by addressing relevant topics The relevance of the project to the needs of members of the group; The relevance of the project to the needs of a target group (if any) and local communities; The potential impact of the project on members of the group, incl. their personal, entrepreneurship skills and social involvement; The potential impact on the target group (if any) and on local communities.
+Quality of project design (maximum 40 points) The consistency between project objectives and proposed activities; The extent to which the project is designed, developed and implemented by young people; The extent to which the composition of the group permits to reach the project objectives; The involvement of the members of the group at the various phases of the project; The clarity, completeness and quality of all the phases of the project (planning, preparation, implementation, evaluation and sharing the results); The extent to which learning process and learning outcomes in the project is thought through, identified and documented, in particular through Youthpass; The extent to which the project incorporates sustainable and environmental-friendly practices, accessible and inclusive activities, as well as makes use of digital tools and methods to complement and improve activities.
+Quality of project management (maximum 20 points) The practical arrangements, management, cooperation and communication between the members of the group; The measures for evaluating the outcomes of the project; The measures for making the project visible to others who are not involved in the project; The measures for sharing the outcomes of the project.

-Eligible costs Financing mechanism Amount Rule of allocation Project Management Costs linked to the management and implementation of the project (e.g. preparation, implementation, of activities, evaluation, dissemination and follow-up activities).
-Contribution on the basis of a unit cost 500 EUR per month Based on the duration of the Solidarity Project.
+Eligible costs Financing mechanism Amount Rule of allocation Project Management costs Costs linked to the management and implementation of the project (e.g. preparation, implementation, of activities, evaluation, dissemination and follow-up activities).
+Contribution on the basis of a unit cost 595 EUR per month Based on the duration of the Solidarity Project.
 Coaching costs Costs linked to the involvement of a coach in the project.
 Contribution on the basis of a unit cost B1 per day of work.
 Maximum 12 days.
 Based on the country of the applicant and the working days.
+Definition of a working day depends on national legislation of the country of applicant.
 Conditional: The request for financial support to cover coach costs must be motivated in the application form.
 The duration of coaching is not linked to the project duration.
 Exceptional costs Costs to support the participation of young people with fewer opportunities (members of the group implementing the project).
 Costs to support the participation of people with fewer opportunities who are a target group of the project.
-Real costs 100 % of eligible costs Conditional: The request(s) for financial support to cover exceptional costs must be duly justified and motivated in the application form and approved by the National Agency The request for financial support to cover exceptional costs for people with fewer opportunities who are a target group of the project should not exceed 7000 EUR per project
+Real costs 100 % of eligible costs Conditional: The request(s) for financial support to cover exceptional costs must be duly justified and motivated in the application form and approved by the National Agency.
+The request for financial support to cover exceptional costs for people with fewer opportunities who are a target group of the project should not exceed 7000 EUR per project.

-WHAT ARE THE RATES?
+WHAT ARE THE UNIT COSTS PER DAY OF WORK?

-Coaching Costs (EUR per day) B1 Austria, Denmark, Ireland, Luxembourg, Netherlands, Sweden, Liechtenstein 241 Belgium, Finland, France, Germany, Italy, Iceland 214 Cyprus, Czechia, Greece, Malta, Portugal, Slovenia, Spain 137 Bulgaria, Croatia, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Republic of North Macedonia, Turkey 74
+Coaching Costs (EUR per day) B1 Austria, Denmark, Ireland, Luxembourg, Netherlands, Sweden, Liechtenstein 241 Belgium, Finland, France, Germany, Italy, Iceland 214 Cyprus, Czechia, Greece, Malta, Portugal, Slovenia, Spain 137 Bulgaria, Croatia, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Republic of North Macedonia, Türkiye 74